This was a useful chart from the WSJ over the weekend. It puts the current economic expansion in perspective:

 “it’s also interesting to note that the expansion phase of the business cycle appears to be getting longer.
 You’ll notice that 3 of those 6 long recoveries occurred since 1982.
 Are these anomalies or are they signs of a changing economic landscape?
 I think they’re probably signs of a changing economic landscape and that means that a lot of the data that exists before the post-war era probably doesn’t apply.”

 So yes, we’re long in the tooth.
-But that doesn’t mean we can’t get longer in the tooth.
+But that doesn’t mean we can’t get A LOT longer in the tooth.